Italy's envoy to Congo killed in attack on UN convoy

 CLEARED FOR TRAVEL

-Photos shared on social media showed Attanasio lying in the arms of a man in the back of a park authority jeep and the broken window of a WFP vehicle.
+Photos shared on social media showed Attanasio lying in the arms of a man in a park authority jeep and the broken window of a WFP vehicle.
 Reuters has not verified the images.

-Di Maio was in Brussels for a European Union meeting when he heard the news and cut short his visit to head back to Italy.

-According to the ministry website, Attanasio had been Italy's head of mission in Kinshasa since 2017 and was made ambassador in 2019.
+Italy's foreign ministry website said Attanasio had been its head of mission in Congo's capital Kinshasa since 2017 and was made ambassador in 2019.
 He was married and had three young daughters, according to his Facebook page.
 "He was an enthusiastic young diplomat with a great sensitivity to social problems," said Mauro Garofolo at the Sant'Egidio charity based in Rome.
 "He closely followed our work such as our programme to help HIV/AIDS sufferers."
-Virunga, which sits on the forest-cloaked volcanoes of central Africa and is home to more than half the world's mountain gorillas, attracts thousands of tourists each year.

-Monday's attack was in the same village where two British tourists were briefly kidnapped in 2018, leading the park to close to tourists for nine months.
+The driver, Milambo, leaves behind four children, said Jean-Mobert Senga, a Congolese rights activist.

+"(He) joins thousands of Congolese who have lost their lives in this region, including on this road, and whose tragedies rarely make the headlines and comments from politicians in Kinshasa," he said on Twitter.

 - Can Cuomo’s ‘bullying’ style still work in politics?